Walter Bentley (died 1359): Lieutenant of Brittany and the Feud with Caours

 Bentley became involved in a feud with Raoul de Caours, the English lieutenant of Bas-Poitou, over the possession of Jeanne de Clisson's castles that Caours had seized from the French.
 To prevent a private war between Bentley and Caours, Edward III ordered them to accept his arbitration and in October 1349, Edward III returned these castles to Bentley.
 As a result, Caours defected to the French.
-Caours is also said to have subsequently arranged a ambush of the then English Lieutenant of Brittany, Sir Thomas Dagworth in 1350.
+Caours is also said to have subsequently arranged an ambush of the then English Lieutenant of Brittany, Sir Thomas Dagworth in 1350.

 Bentley was subsequently appointed as the King's Lieutenant of Brittany on 8 September 1350, as the successor of Thomas Dagworth.

 During June 1351, a French army laid siege to the town of Ploërmel, Bentley was able to relieve the town, raiding into Maine and along the Loire Valley.

 While Bentley was in England, a French army under Guy II de Nesle, raided into Brittany.
 Returning to Brittany, Walter raised an English-Breton army and defeated Guy II during the battle of Mauron.
 Many French nobles were captured.
 Bentley was also severely injured during the battle.
 He was dismissed as the King's Lieutenant in early 1353.